nathanprows77/Tableau-NYC-Citibike-Over55-Analysis/README.md

 # Here are Some of the findings:
-Analyisis performed on 2019-2020 New York City Citibike program for users over the age of 55.
+Analysis performed on 2019-2020 New York City Citibike program for users over the age of 55.
 With Tableau Public limitations in mind, I used Pandas to sort and clean the data.